 8. Will we send emails and text messages to you?

 As part of providing our service to you we will send your report to you via email.
 The report will be password protected.
 Also, as part of this service, we need to send details of your appointments to you.
 We will do this via email but will only include your child’s first name and will not include other identifiable information (e.g. date of birth).
-We will not send emails to you that include sensitive clinical information about your child.
+We will not send emails to you that are personally identifiable and include sensitive clinical information about your child.
 If we need to send this type of information to you, we will do so via a password protected attachment.
 We would encourage you not to send us sensitive clinical information about your child via email unless you do so via a password protected attachment.
-For example, we require you to complete a patient information sheet and return this to us prior to your child’s assessment.
-We would encourage you to send this to us as a password protected attachment.

-If we are in receipt of any sensitive clinical information about your child via email, we will download this to our computer, an encrypted USB storage device or retain a paper copy that will be stored in a locked filing cabinet and delete the original email.
+If we are in receipt of any sensitive clinical information about your child via email, we will download this to our computer, an encrypted USB storage device or secure online drive or retain a paper copy that will be stored in a locked filing cabinet and delete the original email.

 Download a copy of this policy